Vinyl Backdrops for Photographers: Everything There Is to Know

 The biggest reason here is the fact that vinyl is water-proof and 'pretty much' tear-proof.
 It's a material you can just 'wipe-clean' and doesn't require much maintenance.

 Cotton/Muslin/Canvas backdrops, for instance, while you can wash, dry, and steam them - water will completely affect the way they look.
-Vinyl on the other hand, you can just wipe the water off (or leave it for a wet affect during your session).
-Vinyl is perfect for those type of photo sessions or out on location (where it could be humid/fog/mist/rainy).
+Vinyl, on the other hand, you can just wipe the water off (or leave it for a wet effect during your session).
+Vinyl is perfect for those types of photo sessions or out on location (where it could be humid/fog/mist/rainy).

 Vinyl backdrops typically come with hemmed edges, so they can be hung up.
 You just need something to hang vinyl on like a backdrop stand or even a door.